neondatabase/website/content/docs/manage/endpoints.md

 Endpoint actions performed in the Neon Console can also be performed using the [Neon API](https://neon.tech/api-reference/v2/).
 The following examples demonstrate how to create, view, update, and delete endpoints using the Neon API.
 For other endpoint-related API methods, refer to the [Neon API reference](https://neon.tech/api-reference/v2/).

 <Admonition type="note">
 The API examples that have a request body may not demonstrate all of the user-configurable attributes that are available to you.
-To view all of request body attributes for a particular method, refer to method's request body schema in the [Neon API reference](https://neon.tech/api-reference/v2/).
+To view all of the request body attributes for a particular method, refer to method's request body schema in the [Neon API reference](https://neon.tech/api-reference/v2/).
 </Admonition>

 The `jq` option specified in each example is an optional third-party tool that formats the `JSON` response, making it easier to read.
 For information about this utility, see [jq](https://stedolan.github.io/jq/).